mne-tools/mne-cpp/doc/gh-pages/pages/development/wasm_buildguide.md

 A static Qt Wasm version should now be setup in the `qt5_wasm_binaries` folder.

-## Building MNE-CPP against QtWasm
+## Building MNE-CPP Against QtWasm

 MNE-CPP needs to be build statically.
 This is automatically done if the `wasm` flag is set.
 Create a shadow build folder, run `qmake` and build MNE-CPP: